 Empirical and normative aspects of inequality in access to education at different stages of development

-The project was led by Dr Kristinn Hermannsson in the School of Education and Dr Barbara Read was a co-investigator, along with co-investigators from economics and philosophy as well as partners from Chancellor College in Malawi, the University of Swaziland and the Alberto Hurtado University in Chile.
+The project was led by Dr Kristinn Hermannsson in the School of Education, with Dr Barbara Read as co-investigator.
+Additional co-investigators were Prof Ben Colburn (Philosophy), Ms Jeanette Findlay (Economics), and Dr Hugh Lazenby (Philosophy) from the University of Glasgow.
+Our research partners were Chancellor College in Malawi, the University of Swaziland, and the Alberto Hurtado University in Chile.

 The aim of the project was to carry out a scoping exercise to identify empirical and normative aspects of access to education in 4 countries spanning a wide range of economic development, i.e. Scotland, Chile, Swaziland and Malawi.